General Information about HRD

 Why should I help Humanity for Relief and Development/What is the impact of my support?

 Our brothers and sisters in Yemen are facing challenges of war, starvation, and diseases.
 When you help Humanity for Relief and Development, you are helping an organization that fosters connections with local community members with the intent to empower and create long-term stability.

 Where is your office in the United States?

-We do not have a physical office in the United States with the intent to cut down on administrative costs.
-Staff work from home through our virtual office to support more of the community in Yemen.
-If you wish to contact us, you can email us at firstname.lastname@example.org, call us at 1844-HRD-GLBL, or at Humanity for Relief and Development PO Box #: 1709593, Brooklyn NY 11217.
+Our United States headquarters is at 41 Flatbush Ave., Floors 1 & 2 Brooklyn, New York, 11217 United States of America.
+We also have United States Staff across the country who work from home through our virtual office to support more of the community in Yemen.
+If you wish to contact us, you can email us at email@example.com, call us at 929-298-4534, or at Humanity for Relief and Development PO Box #: 1709593, Brooklyn NY 11217.

 What places does Humanity for Relief and Development provide services?